GraniteWMS/GraniteDocs/docs/utility-api/reporting-service.md

 ## ReportPrint

+!!! note
+    From version 6 of the Utility API onwards this method no longer sends the job directly to the printer.
+Instead it is sent to an internal queue that then sends the job to the printer asynchronously.
+This allows the call to be faster.

 This process calls SSRS and sends the report to a print queue.
 Check Printer Statues on the UtilityAPI homepage to see the list of available printers.

 See the API Documentation for more details on how to print a report using the API.
 See the SQLCLR documentation for how to print a report using SQLCLR.